(13 November 2014)

 “Head of the contracting activity” means the official who has overall responsibility for managing the contracting activity.

 “Historically black college or university” means an institution determined by the Secretary of Education to meet the requirements of 34 CFR 608.2.
-For the Department of Defense, the National Aeronautics and Space Administration, and the Coast Guard, the term also includes any nonprofit research institution that was an integral part of such a college or university before November 14, 1986.

 “HUBZone” means a historically underutilized business zone that is an area located within one or more qualified census tracts, qualified nonmetropolitan counties, or lands within the external boundaries of an Indian reservation, qualified base closure areas, or redesignated areas, as defined in 13 CFR 126.103.